This guide is continuously updated with the most recent developments, so check back often!

-On December 6, 2012, Walt Disney Parks and Resorts Chairman Tom Staggs said that Disney remained enthusiastic about Avatar Land.
+On December 6, 2012, Walt Disney Parks and Resorts Chairman Tom Staggs said that Disney remained enthusiastic about Pandora – The World of Avatar.
 “We’ve gotten more excited about Avatar as we’ve gone through development.
 We are finding that playing around with this notion of allowing guests to visit Pandora can be very magical,” Staggs said during a brief interview after a grand opening event for the new Fantasyland in the Magic Kingdom.
 “We’re not in construction yet.
 We’re still in development.
 And we’re still honing exactly what we’re going to do.
 But it’s going to be big.”

 Then on February 15, 2013, Disney released the following update which would place the opening of the project at sometime 2016 or later: “Walt Disney Imagineers are currently in the design stage for AVATAR at Disney’s Animal Kingdom.
 Construction is expected begin in 2013 and project of this size typically takes approximately five years to design and build.”

 On August 26, 2013, Jim Hill Media posted a blog that attempts to explain the motive of lack of information on this project.
 According to JHM, “it’s because Cameron — rather than The Walt Disney Company — is the one who’s been controlling the pace of development on this project.
 And since James wants this new DAK “land” to open at a time when it would be the most helpful for he and Fox Filmed Entertainment’s plan to turn AVATAR into a full-fledged franchise.”
-Also submitted by JHM, in August of 2013, Fox Filmed Entertainment chief Jim Gianopulos revealed to investment analysts that James Cameron has: finished outlining the next three installments of his AVATAR film series; has selected the screenwriters that he’ll be collaborating with in order to turn these outlines into full-fledged screenplays; has signed “Jumper ” author Steven Charles Gould to write four AVATAR novels (1 expanding upon the storyline of the 2009 AVATAR release and 3 based on the upcoming sequels) that will be releases between the AVATAR film sequels, and that all three of AVATAR film sequels will shot simultaneously starting in 2014 and then be released to theaters in December of 2016, December of 2017 and December of 2018.”
-You can read the entire article here.
+Also submitted by JHM, in August of 2013, Fox Filmed Entertainment chief Jim Gianopulos revealed to investment analysts that James Cameron has: finished outlining the next three installments of his AVATAR film series; has selected the screenwriters that he’ll be collaborating with in order to turn these outlines into full-fledged screenplays; has signed “Jumper ” author Steven Charles Gould to write four AVATAR novels (1 expanding upon the storyline of the 2009 AVATAR release and 3 based on the upcoming sequels) that will be releases between the AVATAR film sequels, and that all three of AVATAR film sequels will shot simultaneously starting in 2014 and then be released to theaters.

 Another subject that was widely discussed among Disney fans was the location of the AVATAR project, with two main areas in contention – an area to the west currently occupied by Camp Minnie-Mickey and a plot of land to the north, just beyond Asia.
 Of the two, the area of Camp Minnie-Mickey, which was originally earmarked for Beastly Kingdom but never built, was deemed the strongest contender.

-Changes at Animal Kingdom in early 2013, and particularly regarding attractions and character meet and greets at Camp Minnie-Mickey, all indicated that Disney is fully committed to the project and was making preparations to move ahead with “Avatar Land” – a name we’ve designated for the purpose of this discussion in lieu of an official title from Disney for the new land.
+Changes at Animal Kingdom in early 2013, and particularly regarding attractions and character meet and greets at Camp Minnie-Mickey, all indicated that Disney is fully committed to the project and was making preparations to move ahead with Pandora – The World of Avatar.

 On July 29, 2013, Disney announced that information would be forthcoming at the D23 Expo on August 9-11, 2013 at Anaheim, California.
 According to Disney, “there will be teasers for new attractions based on Avatar” at the event.
 The teasers, however, turned out to be nothing more than an Imagineering office cubicle litter with props and sketches hinting at soon-to-begin construction at Disney’s Animal Kingdom theme park and shed no additional light on the project.